-Check One: ☐ Student ☐ Pa arent/Guardian □ Employee □ Oth er: Name: W ork Phone: (if1i1-1 (if applicable ) Home Address: ager getterget, mass from the and the second s Home Phone: E-mail Add lress: Security of the security of th Preferred method of contac ct (check one): ☐ Regular Mail □ E-mail ☐ Work Pho ne □ Home Ph none Describe the grievance, complaint/grievance, and people who can provide in all pertinent fa aformation regar acts supporting t he cor int/grie nplaint/grieva evance: nce, including g the names of any (Attach additional paper, if nee ded.) , 44.3 Identify (and attach) any E Board policy, pr rocedure, or work rule th nat has been v iolated or mis applied, if any: and the second s

-(Attach additional paper, if needed.) ' 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-and all witnesses or other persons having inform cision makers whose actions led to the filing of the grievar

-and an witnesses of other persons having inform ration that is relevant to the grievance.

-Table
+Check One:

+□ Student □ Parent/Guardian □ Employee □ Other:(describe)

--
+Name: , (if applicable) -

+Home Address:

+Home Phone: E-mail Addre ss:

+Prefe erred method of cor ntact (check one):

+☐ Regular Mail □ E-mail □ Work Phone ☐ Home I Phone

+comp plaint/grievance, and le who can provide nd all pertinent fa e information regar complaint/griev /grievance: ecision that is the ance, including the

+(Atta ch additional paper, if

+ldent tify (and attach) an y Board policy, pr ocedure, or work ru le that has been violated or misappl ied, if any:

 (Attach additional paper, if needed.)

-Description of Efforts Made to Resolve the Prob Been Made to Date, Explain Why): lem or Complaint (If No Such Effort Has
+Identify supervisors, administrators, or other decision makers whose actions led to the filing of the grievance, and all witnesses or other persons having information that is relevant to the grievance: (Attach additional paper, if needed.)
+Description of Efforts Made to Resolve the Prob Been Made to Date, Explain Why): lem or Complaint (If No Such Effort Has (Attach additional paper, if needed.)
+Do you have suggestions for resolving this situation ion?
+If so, list them here: (Attach additional paper, if needed.)

-·

-(Attach additional paper, if needed.)

-.
-0.76 11.44 1

-Do you have suggestions for resolving this situat ion?
-If so, list them here:

-1/4/1907

-(Attach additional paper, if needed.)

 Attach documents or other evidence that is relevant ant to the complaint/grievance.

-I affirm that to the best of my knowledge , the foregoing information is true, accurate, and complete
+I affirm that to the best of my knowledge , the foregoing information is true, accurate, and complete.
+Signature: Date: DO NOT WRITE BELOW THIS LINE Date Grievance Received: Superintendent: Date Decision Delivered: Superintendent: Date Appeal of Grievance Received: Superintendent: Data Anneal Decision Delivered: Superintendent

-Signature: Date:

-DO NOT WRITE BELOW THIS LINE

-Date Grievance Received: Superintendent:

-Date Decision Delivered: Superintendent:

-Date Appeal of Grievance Received: Superintendent:

-Date Appeal Decision Delivered: Superintendent: